mdickinson/bigfloat/reference.rst

   for rounding the result of an extended computation with extra precision or relaxed exponent bounds back to the current context.

-  The same caveat applies to the builtin abs function when applied to a BigFloat.
+* Similarly, the builtin abs function rounds to the current context, using the context rounding mode.

 * The remainder x % y has the sign of x, not the sign of y.
 In this it differs from Python floats and integers.

+* The floor division operator x // y and the builtin divmod function are not implemented for BigFloat instances.

-Similarly, comparisons between BigFloats and integers or BigFloats and floats work as expected.
+Comparisons between BigFloats and integers or BigFloats and floats also work as expected, performing an implicit exact conversion of the integer or float to a BigFloat before comparing.

 .. class:: BigFloat(value)